scampion/burgonet-gateway/README.md

 The complete documentation is available at [https://burgonet.eu/](https://burgonet.eu/)

+    👉 a Rust 🦀 implentation is in progress, Redis and  Ngnix dependencies will be removed

 Users can:
 - request new tokens easily in a self-service approach
 - monitor they consumption